- Author By Miva |

 Bricks-and-clicks models have a huge advantage over both pure eCommerce and brick-and-mortar stores when it comes to handling customer returns.
 When items purchased in a physical store can be returned online and vice versa, customers have the freedom to choose the most convenient option.
 This means happy customers and happy customers mean positive reviews, endorsements, and return purchases.

 For many customers, one of the most compelling aspects of brick-and-mortar shopping is the ability to thoroughly examine and become familiar with products prior to making a purchase.
 To engage these customers online, retailers should recreate this experience on their site with digital showrooms and detailed product views.

 Convenience and cost are often named as one of the primary reasons consumers choose online shopping vs in store shopping.
 Click-and-mortar retailers looking to drive more business to their physical locations can use cost-centric thinking to their advantage.
 A recent survey has found that consumers expect lower prices and discounts on in-store purchases.
 Those surveyed reported that promotions, coupons, and lower prices are among the top factors that compel them to patronize brick-and-mortar stores as opposed to online ones.

 Ready to start dominating click-and-mortar retail?
-Check out our whitepaper, The Retailer Strikes Back.
+Check out our whitepaper, The Resilient Retailer’s Survival Guide.